Sina-Sche/Sina-Sche/README.md

 - 🚩 I completed the Web Development Bootcamp with [neuefische](https://www.neuefische.de/)
 - 🔭 I’m currently working on my capstone project [SustainAtives](https://github.com/Sina-Sche/sustainatives)
-- 📖 I am trying to learn as much as possible!
+- 📖 I am trying to learn as much as possible - right now focusing on React and Typescript!
 - 👯 I am planning to take on the [100DaysOfCode](https://www.100daysofcode.com/) challenge next to learn even more!
 - 🔍 I am looking forward to start my first job as a Web Developer in April!
 - 📫 How to reach me: connect via [LinkedIn](https://www.linkedin.com/in/sina-scheckenbach-2a8b241bb/)